 LinkedIn is the premier social network for professionals, so it’s a great place for B2B advertisers to promote their messages.
 Advertising on the site is self-service and can be targeted by geography, job function, seniority and industry.

-- Sponsored InMail.
-Paying to message people direct to their inbox.
+- Sponsored Messaging.
+This is when you pay to message people directly in their inbox.
 It’s essentially simple email marketing for LinkedIn.

 - Text Ads.
 Simple display ads that show above and to the right of the news feed.

 - Dynamic Ads.
 These are also displayed to the right of the news feed, but offer more features that the user can interact with.
 Only available to clients who spend at least $25,000 in a single quarter (not self-serve).

 If you sell a B2B product or service, LinkedIn is definitely a channel you need to check out.
 To help you out, we’ve created this short video LinkedIn Advertising 101: How to Get Started:

 If you’re an e-commerce entrepreneur with products listed on Amazon, then you’ve undoubtedly heard of Amazon Marketing Services (AMS), a self-serve advertising system through which you can quickly launch three types of PPC ads:

 - Headline search ads.
 These display three or more products at the top of the search engine results pages (SERPs).

 - Sponsored products.
 These appear at the top and bottom of the SERPs with organic listings (like Google Ads).
 These can also display under the “Related Products” sections at the bottom of other product pages.

 - Display ads.
 These are essentially banner ads that display on the right-hand side of some screens.